 - Receive a $1000 award each year for three years;

 - Curate an online collection of relevant resources and commentary that may be of interest to others in the field of higher education;

 - Be required to participate in a two-day colloquium each year for three years, including a $300 voucher towards colloquium expenses;

 - Receive encouragement and support for the development and submission of an essay for publication, and/or of a conference presentation proposal each year for three years; and,

 - Receive a $200 voucher each year for three years for participation in a conference at which the Fellow’s proposal has been accepted for presentation.

 Nomination and Notification Processes

-Educational leaders may nominate a graduating college senior for the Rehoboth Fellows Program by electronically submitting a letter of nomination to Dr. Keith Martel (firstname.lastname@example.org) no later than April 11, 2014.
+Educational leaders may nominate a graduating college senior for the Rehoboth Fellows Program by electronically submitting a letter of nomination to Dr. Keith Martel (firstname.lastname@example.org) no later than April 17, 2015.
 This letter should address two primary issues: the particular perceived qualities and promise of the nominee; and, a statement of commitment to provide particular job responsibilities, the minimum stipend identified above, and ongoing mentoring to the nominee if selected as a Rehoboth Fellow.
-Notification of acceptance into the Rehoboth Fellows Program will be made by April 25, 2014.
-Our intention is to identify three Rehoboth Fellows this year based on available funds.
+Notification of acceptance into the Rehoboth Fellows Program will be made by April 24, 2015.
+Our intention is to identify three or four Rehoboth Fellows this year based on available funds.

 In Genesis 26, Issac’s servants dig three wells, one of which he names Rehoboth.
 And, he offers these words in clarifying this name: “Now the Lord has given us room and we will flourish in the land” (26:22).
 We believe that it is altogether fitting to name the fellows program “Rehoboth” to the end that it may offer graduates of our institutions “room to flourish” as they ponder, experience, and pursue vocational service in the academy.